svenstaro/talks/arch-conf-2020/README.md

-# Arch Linux Remarkjs Theme
+# Arch Conf 2020 Talk: Infrastructure at Arch

-A simple Arch based [remarkjs](https://github.com/gnab/remark) theme.

-# Usage

-Fork or copy the repository and start editing the index.html.
+Clone this and start local webserver in this directory and then navigate to `index.html`.